Uberspace/lab/source/guide_octobercms.rst

 License
 =======

-The OctoberCMS platform is released under the `MIT License`_.
+The OctoberCMS platform is released under a proprietary EULA.
 All relevant information can be found in the LICENSE_ file in the repository of the project.
 Please also review the `Marketplace terms`_ if you plan to use plugins or themes from the official Marketplace.
+Although the code is open source, it is not free software.
+You're not allowed to modify it and are required to pay a yearly license fee to continuously receive updates.

 Prerequisites
 =============